Meet Maria Traoré, a farmer in Mali!

 Agroecology on the front lines of shifting agriculture

-Here’s how agroecology has been part of the shift to diversified food systems in countries where SeedChange works with local partners.
+Here’s how agroecology has been part of the shift to diversified food systems in countries where SeedChange works.

 Breeding seeds for the climate crisis